Smooth profinite groups, I: geometrizing Kummer theory: Cyclotomic pairs and smooth profinite groups.

-If $(G,\mathcal{T})$ is a $(n,e)$-cyclotomic pair, then $\mathcal{T}$ is given by a continuous character which is the analogue of the usual cyclotomic character in number theory.
-Pulling this analogy further, we set, for any integer $i\geq 1$, and for any $\Z/p^{e+1}\Z$-module $\mathcal{M}$, we put This is the notation for "cyclotomic twists". \begin{ex} Let $F$ be a field of characteristic not $p$.
-Let $G=Gal(F_{sep}/F)$ be the Galois group associated to a separable closure $F_s/F$.
+If $(G,\mathcal{T})$ is a $(n,e)$-cyclotomic pair, then $\mathcal{T}$ is given by a continuous character analoguous to the cyclotomic character in number theory.
+For $i\geq 1$, set and for any $\Z/p^{e+1}\Z$-module $\mathcal{M}$, we put These are called `cyclotomic twists'. \begin{ex} Let $F$ be a field of characteristic not $p$.
+Let $G=Gal(F_{sep}/F)$ be the Galois group of a separable closure $F_s/F$.
 Let be the Tate module of roots of unity of $p$-primary order.
-It is a free $\Z_p$-module of rank one, equipped with a continuous action of $G$.
-Kummer theory implies that the pair $(G,\mu)$ is $(1,\infty)$-cyclotomic.
-As explained in the introduction, the statement of the Bloch-Kato conjecture is equivalent to $(G,\mu)$ being $(n,1)$-cyclotomic, for every $n \geq 1$.
-Other fundamental examples of cyclotomic pairs are given in \cite[§4]{DCF0}. \end{ex}
+It is a free $\Z_p$-module of rank one, endowed with a continuous action of $G$.
+Kummer theory states that the pair $(G,\mu)$ is $(1,\infty)$-cyclotomic.
+As explained in the introduction, the statement of the Bloch-Kato-Milnor conjecture is equivalent to $(G,\mu)$ being $(n,1)$-cyclotomic, for every $n \geq 1$.
+Other fundamental examples of cyclotomic pairs are given in \cite{DCF0}. \end{ex}